-Carl’s Corner archway in Avondale Estates is repairedCarl's Corner, a historic gateway arch in Avondale Estates, prior to the stabilization.
+Carl’s Corner archway in Avondale Estates is repairedCarl's Corner, a historic gateway arch in Avondale Estates.
 Photo courtesy of Avondale Estates

 Avondale Estates says the historic Carl’s Corner monument has been repaired ahead of schedule.

 In its July/August newsletter, the city reported, “In April, after months of work—but still ahead of schedule—the City of Avondale Estates completed stabilizing and repairing its historic western gateway monument, Carl’s Corner.”

 Last March, the city received a $9,270 grant from the Historic Preservation Fund to fix the red brick and stucco archway, built in the 1920s.
 The grant covered 60 percent of the work needed on the archway.

 The memorial, located at the corner of South Avondale and North Avondale Roads, was named after Carl Houseworth, an Avondale Estates gardener.
 The city news letter says, “It was referenced in 1986 as a contributing feature to the National Register of Historic Places District.”